bullmoose20/Plex-Stuff/README.md

 If your system is missing fonts, you will be prompted to install the ones that are extracted before continuing

 PAD Flows included in this repo are:
 - `remove backgrounds chrome-en windows-en`     => Windows OS is in English and Chrome in English
 - `remove backgrounds edge-en windows-en`       => Windows OS is in English and Edge in English
 - `remove backgrounds edge-en windows-fr`       => Windows OS is in French and Edge in English
 - `remove backgrounds edge-fr windows-fr`       => Windows OS is in French and Edge in French

 Power Automate Desktop on a Windows Machine with the flow that will access Adobe Express Online ( https://express.adobe.com/tools/remove-background ) to remove backgrounds in an automated fashion.
 Download found here ( https://go.microsoft.com/fwlink/?linkid=2102613 ).
 Ensure that you install the chrome and edge web browser extensions.
+## pad_flows_install
 PAD Installation steps
 1. Install PAD and Extensions
 2. Create a new flow and name it as one of the flows included in this repo (described above)